fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 20
 ### Corporate Food
 - Horowitz, 103-154 (Chicken, Convenient Foods).

+#### Pick one
 - Gabaccia, 149-74 (Big Business).
 SKIM!
 As usual, lots more detail than we need--but read enough to get a sense of the importance of "ethnic" foods in the rise of mass market foods.

-#### Optional
 - Harvey A. Levenstein, _Paradox of Plenty_ (Fast Foods and Quick Bucks), 227-236.
 [PDF](readings/fast-food-quick-bucks.pdf)